eighty20results/e20r-sequences/README.md

 * Fix getPostKey() function to support post_id/delay combinations (for repeating post IDs in sequence)
 * Add debug output for get_users_of_sequence() function
 * Fix convertNotification() function (works)

+###3.0-beta-2
+* Track conversion to v3 metadata based on sequence ID in options table
+* If option value isn't configured, double-check that the V3 metadata isn't there in is_converted()
+* Reduce the number of error messages on back-end
+* Wouldn't always reload posts when changing sequence ID to manage
+* Load delay type for each sequence to front-end (JavaScript)
+* Add test for old-style metadata use if a sequence is found to be empty.
+* Convert if needed.
+Warn admin/editor/user if a sequence hasn't been converted yet.
+* Didn't always save the sequence ID when a post was added to a new sequence in edit.php
+* Removed redundant saving of sequence ID for a post_id during add_post()
+* Load all instances of a sequence/delay combination in edit.php
+* Refactor edit.php metabox rendering
+* Avoid warning message when no posts are found in get_delay_for_post()
+* Remove unused code paths
+* Simplify addition of new sequence/delay values to a post in edit.php
+* No longer calling back-end when adding new sequence ID to post/page in edit.php
+* Simplify removal of sequence/delay pair from a post in edit.php
+* Support removing one of multiple sequence entries from a post/page in edit.php